 These customized lenses form a dome over the cornea and rest on the sclera (the white part of the eye).
 The zone between the lens and the cornea provides a continuous moist environment that protects the cornea and provides relief for those with ocular surface disease.

 If you have OSD and are interested in scleral lenses, Fusion Eye Care's Scleral Lens & Keratoconus Center can help.
-Dr. Kiarash Bassiri, OD is specialized in fitting scleral lenses for dry eyes and other corneal conditions, and serves patients from all over Raleigh, Cary, Chapel Hilland Durham, all throughout North Carolina.
+Dr. Kiarash Bassiri, OD is specialized in fitting scleral lenses for dry eyes and other corneal conditions.Our practice serves patients from Raleigh, Cary, Chapel Hill, and Durham, North Carolina and surrounding communities.